holdex/developers/docs/CONTRIBUTING.md

 > You can use [Wizard GitHub App][2] and [Wizard Browser Extension][1] to
 > simplify some of the workflows described in these Guidelines.

+These conventions are being restructured into a
+[rules system](./rules/README.md): small numbered files that each enforce one checkable behavior.
+The Authoring rules (`DEV-0xx`) define how a rule is written; the remaining categories migrate the sections below into rules.
+This document threads them with the workflow narrative.

 ## Table of Contents

 - [Getting started](#getting-started)